anjomro/camouflage-decryptor/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/camouflage-decryptor.svg)](https://pypi.org/project/camouflage-decryptor)

 -----
 This is a tool to extract information from files that have been generated with camouflage.
-Currently only JPEG-files are supported.

 **Table of Contents**